JactusTheCactus/jekyll/README.md

 # Project: Jekyll
 `Project: Jekyll` is a datapack for `Minecraft: Java Edition 1.21.10`.
-The end-goal is to add many monsters to the game, along with drops that the player consumes to gain their abilities.
+Ðe end-goal is to add many monsters to Ðe game, along wiþ drops ðat ðe player consumes to gain ðeir abilities.
 ## Features
 - [ ] Monsters
-- [x] Items that give the powers of monsters
+- [x] Items ðat give ðe powers of monsters
 ## Monsters
-- [ ] Dhampir (Based off of `Enderman`)
+- [ ] Ðampir (Based off of `Enderman`)
 	- [x] `Vampiric Blood`
-		- Strength
+		- Strengþ
 		- Speed
 		- Flight (Gliding)
 		- Lifesteal
 		- Jump Boost
 - [ ] Werewolf (Based off of `Vindicator`)
 	- [ ] `Lycan Blood` (Powers only work at night)
-		- Strength
+		- Strengþ
 		- Resistance
 		- Night-Vision
 ## Use
-Currently, as there are no mobs to drop these items, they are given at the start.
-If they aren't, `/reload` will clear your inventory / potion effects & give the items
+Currently, as ðere are no mobs to drop ðese items, ðey are given at ðe start.
+If ðey aren't, `/reload` will clear your inventory / potion effects & give ðe items
 ***
 ## Notes
-The name, `Project: Jekyll`, comes from `Strange Case of Dr. Jekyll & Mr. Hyde`
+Ðe name, `Project: Jekyll`, comes from `Ðe Strange Case of Dr. Jekyll & Mr. Hyde`